Below you will find all of our Articles of Beliefs and Governances here at Crossroads Church.

 Article V: Our Government

 This church, under the leadership of Jesus Christ through the Holy Spirit, is an autonomous body of believers voluntarily submitting themselves to a form of government that we believe is in accordance with the Scriptures.
 The official offices of this church, through which all its powers are administered, are covered in subsequent sections of this document.
-These offices shall be occupied by men and women where specifically permitted, by Scripture, and who are raised up by the Holy Spirit, called by personal conviction of God, and appointed by the Board of Overseers.
+These offices shall be occupied by men and women where specifically permitted, by Scripture, and who are raised up by the Holy Spirit, called by a personal conviction of God, and appointed by the Board of Overseers.
 The responsibilities of these offices are also defined in subsequent sections of this document.

 Article VI: Our Officers